 I went in through the Disney-MGM gate when it opened, but I was planning to go to the EPCOT park first and then work my way back and I was just lining up transport.
 I knew Disney had water shuttles on the flanking lakes between Disney-MGM, the nearby Dolphin-Swan hotel complex, and then EPCOT, and I was interested in taking the water shuttle.
 Partly I wanted to stop at the Dolphin-Swan complex and get some shots of the Fantasia miniature golf course there.

 I ended up having to go back outside the Disney-MGM gate and wait at a dock.
 As it turned out, the "water buses" were the slow way to get around -- I could have walked about as fast, though I would have worn myself out.
 However, it was still worth taking the time, since it was definitely an impressive tour.
 I got ashore at the Dolphin-Swan complex, with the Dolphin hotel (with its huge dolphin adornments) facing the Swan hotel (with its huge swan adornments) across a large courtyard.
 I went into the lobbies and got shots of the fountains in each, using furniture and the like as tripods so I could take long exposures.
 The Fantasia miniature golf course was in the rear and it turned out to be closed for refurbishment, but from what I saw of it, it seemed no great loss to miss it -- it was just a small golf course adorned with statuary of characters from the old FANTASIA movie.
-The impressive, if slightly kitschy, Swan-Dolphin hotels still made the stop worthwhile.
+The impressive, if somewhat kitschy, Swan-Dolphin hotels still made the stop worthwhile.

 On returning to the water bus to go to EPCOT, I cruised down through a lake flanked by the Boardwalk Villas (and associated shops) on one side and the Yacht Club hotel on the other.
 I understand that there are tens of thousands of hotel rooms in the Disney World complex; cruising down that lake gave me a sense of the sheer scale of the operation, as well as of its storybook tidiness.
 As it turned out, this was the most profitable thing I did all day.

 * When I got to EPCOT I walked down towards the main entrance, getting sidetracked listing to a performance by a trashcan-drum trio named THE JAMITORS.
 Disney keeps troupes of entertainers moving around the grounds, putting on a series of performances during the day, and the JAMITORS drew a crowd -- well worth the time to stop.
 They moved on after their performance and I went over to the GM TEST TRACK ride.
-I had notice it on my 1998 visit but didn't see it as all that interesting, since it looked like riding a giant slot-car racer.
+I had noticed it on my 1998 visit but didn't see it as all that interesting, since it looked like riding a giant slot-car racer.
 However, the guide book I picked up praised it.
 It proved mildly amusing, with the riders performing simulations of rough-road tests, skids, hot and cold tests, high-speed driving, and so on -- but it really was like riding a giant slot-car racer.

 The big attraction was MISSION: SPACE, a simulation of a mission to Mars.
 I made a beeline over to it, and that's where my troubles began.
 I had read in my guide book that the simulation involved a centrifuge, though riders could pick a less aggressive version if they liked.
 I was feeling energetic and curious, so of course I picked the centrifuge version, though I had no clear idea of what it involved.